 The Association’s Covenants & Restrictions and its Architectural Design & Maintenance Standards protect property values and are supported by Covenants Staff, an Architectural Review Board, and the Board of Trustees.
 The purpose of the Ashburn Farm Covenants and Restrictions is to maintain architectural control and ensure the homes & neighborhoods appear part of a premier community and are well maintained.
 Additionally, the Covenants and Architectural Standards limit some of the activities that take place within the community.

 The Architectural Review Board (ARB) is composed of community volunteers and is responsible for ensuring that homeowner’s proposed exterior alterations to their properties within the Association comply with the goals & objectives set forth in the Association’s Covenants, as well as the Architectural Standards & Maintenance Guidelines.
 The ARB members conduct regular and systematic reviews of all applications submitted by residents and site inspections of properties that submit an Exterior Alteration Application.
 Additionally, the ARB reviews the Association’s Standards to recommend updates to the Board of Trustees.

 The Ashburn Farm Association’s Architectural Standards & Maintenance Guidelines are available at the Association Office, and provide homeowners a reference to understanding the architectural review procedures and exterior alteration application processes, as well as established design principles and community architectural standards.
 If you have questions regarding any exterior changes to your home, or are interested in getting involved with the ARB, attend their next meeting.
-ARB meetings are held on the second & fourth Thursday of each month.
+ARB meetings are held on the second & last Thursday of each month.
 NOTE: All completed Exterior Alteration Applications to be reviewed by the ARB must be received in the Association Office on or before the Thursday before the scheduled ARB meetings.

 Requirements for ALL Exterior Changes